Our Ultimate Guide to Hotels in Hawaii Using Points

 As mentioned above, there are many ways that you can earn Hyatt points for your next trip to Hawaii.

-1. Chase Ultimate Rewards-earning cards
+1. Chase Ultimate Rewards-earning Cards

 As a transfer partner of Chase, you can transfer your Ultimate Rewards points to Hyatt at a 1:1 ratio for an epic redemption.
 Keep in mind that not all Chase cards earn Ultimate Rewards points.

-2. Hyatt Co-branded cards
+2. Hyatt Co-branded Cards

 Hyatt Award Chart